Disclosure: Emily & I get a commission for links on the blog. You don’t have to use our links, but we’re very grateful when you do.

 2. 25% bonus when transferring to airlines.
 You get a 25% bonus when you transfer Starwood points in increments of 20,000 to airlines.
 So it makes sense to consolidate your points with your partner before transferring Starwood points to airlines.

-If Emily and I each apply for the 30,000 point American Express Starwood credit card, we can each transfer 20,000 out of the 30,00 points to an airline to earn the 25% transfer bonus.
+If Emily and I each apply for the up to 30,000 point American Express Starwood credit card, we can each transfer 20,000 out of the 30,00 points to an airline to earn the 25% transfer bonus.
 But we will have 10,000 points left in each of our accounts.

 So I can transfer my 10,000 points to Emily’s Starwood account, and then have her transfer them to an airline along with her (say American Airlines) to get the 25% bonus or 5,000 extra airline miles.